Adverse Drug Reactions - Part I

 Chemical | Drug A interacts with drug B and prevents drug B from interacting with its intended receptor |

-Consider the pharmacodynamic ADR between NSAIDs and antihypertensive agents.
-The inhibition of prostaglandin synthesis by NSAIDs increases vascular tone, which decreases the efficacy of antihypertensive drugs.
-Another example is a pharmacological drug-drug interaction between epinephrine and β1-adrenergic receptor blocking agents.
-Since the β1-adrenergic receptors are blocked, unopposed α1-adrenergic receptor activation by epinephrine potentially can result in a hypertensive reaction.
+One example of a pharmacodynamic drug-drug ADR is the interaction between NSAIDs and antihypertensive agents.
+The inhibition of prostaglandin synthesis by NSAIDs increases vascular tone, which decreases the efficacy of antihypertensive drugs.9 Another example is the pharmacological drug-drug interaction between epinephrine and β1-adrenergic receptor blocking agents.
+Since the β1-adrenergic receptors are blocked, unopposed α1-adrenergic receptor activation by epinephrine, although apparently rare in the dental setting, can potentially result in a hypertensive reaction.10

-Finally, note two examples of beneficial drug-drug interactions.
-Epinephrine activates α1-adrenergic-receptors causing vasoconstriction, delaying the systemic absorption of LAs, and increasing LAs’ duration of action.
-Phentolamine mesylate, a competitive α1-adrenergic-receptor antagonist, when injected at the site of LA administration reverses the action of epinephrine as a function of its concentration causing vasodilation, increasing the rate of systemic absorption, and shortening the duration of soft tissues anesthesia.
+Two examples of beneficial drug-drug interactions are as follows.
+Epinephrine activates α1-adrenergic-receptors causing vasoconstriction, thereby delaying the systemic absorption of LAs, and increasing LAs' duration of action.10 Phentolamine mesylate, a competitive α1-adrenergic-receptor antagonist, when injected at the site of LA administration reverses the action of epinephrine as a function of its concentration causing vasodilation, increasing the rate of systemic absorption, and shortening the duration of soft tissues anesthesia.11